What are the transaction fees?

 L2 execution fee, which is proportional to the gas actually used in processing the transaction.

 L1 data fee, which is proportional to:

 - The gas cost of writing the transaction's data to L1 (roughly equal to the transaction's length)

 - The cost of gas on L1.
 The cost of gas on L1 can be extremely volatile.

 For a more in depth look at how transaction fees are calculated see our fee documentation.

 # Optimization tradeoffs

 In almost all cases, the L1 data fee is the vast majority of the transaction's cost.
 The L2 execution fee is, comparatively speaking, negligible.
-This means that the optimization tradeoffs are very different in Optimism than they are in Ethereum.
+This means that the optimization tradeoffs are very different in OP Mainnet than they are in Ethereum.

 In comparison, onchain processing and storage are cheap.
 The worst case for writing to storage (previously uninitialized storage) is a cost of 22100 L2 gas per EVM word, which contains 32 bytes of data (opens new window), which averages out to less than 700 L2 gas / byte.
 At a cost of 45 gwei per L1 gas unit, this means it is cheaper to write a whole kilobyte to storage, rather than add one byte to the transaction call data.

 The standard ABI (opens new window) was designed with L1 tradeoffs in mind.
 It uses four byte function selectors and pads values to a 32 byte size.
-Neither is optimal when using Optimism.
+Neither is optimal when using OP Mainnet.